josejorgeruiz/KnowledgeBase/Leadership (Folder)/Leadership Is Not Taken, It Is Granted.md

 license: CC BY 4.0 (Creative Commons Attribution 4.0)
 keywords: Leadership, Followership, Judgment, Direction, Trust, Uncertainty, Authority, Stewardship, Management, Legitimacy
 ---
 Leadership is not appointed or claimed.
-The grant of leadership comes from the follower, not the system, when someone chooses to follow another’s judgment under uncertainty—regardless of title, promotion, or hierarchy.
+The grant of leadership comes from the follower, not the system, when someone chooses to follow —regardless of title, promotion, or hierarchy.

 Leadership is one of the most misunderstood words in organizational life.
 It is routinely confused with authority, rank, charisma, or responsibility.
 Yet leadership does not originate in any of these.
 Leadership exists only when others choose to follow.

 This is not a semantic distinction.
 It is a structural one.

 Leadership is not a position that can be appointed.
 It is not a capability that can be claimed.
 It is not a function that can be enforced.
 Leadership emerges only when people grant someone the right to influence their direction under uncertainty.
 Without that grant, what remains may still be management, expertise, or power—but it is not leadership.

 This reframing matters because organizations routinely ask people to “lead” without giving them the conditions under which leadership can exist.
 Titles are conferred, accountability is assigned, and authority is formalized—yet followership is assumed rather than earned.
 The result is compliance without commitment, motion without alignment, and authority without legitimacy.

-⸻

-Leadership as a Relational Act, Not a Role
+## Leadership as a Relationship, Not a Role

 Leadership is a relational phenomenon.
 It exists between people, not within a job description.